Learn about the state and federal health insurance programs that may offer help with paying for bills or payment options:

 - State human/social service agencies offer direct aid and referrals to other organizations.

-- State Children's Health Insurance Programs (SCHIP) help insure children of working families who cannot afford health insurance or don't get it through their work.
+- Medicaid and the Children's Health Insurance Program(CHIP) help insure children of working families who cannot afford health insurance or don't get it through their work.

 Emergency Medical Treatment and Labor Act (EMTALA)

 Under the Emergency Medical Treatment and Labor Act (EMTALA), you're guaranteed access to an emergency medical evaluation, even if you can't pay.
 The act requires hospitals that receive Medicare funding and that provide emergency services to evaluate anyone who comes to their emergency room and requests treatment.
 If the evaluation confirms that you have an emergency medical condition, including active labor, they are then required to provide stabilizing treatment for you regardless of your ability to pay.

 Charity Care Programs

 Charity care programs help uninsured patients who can't afford to pay their medical bills and don't qualify for government aid.
 The patient services department of your hospital can help you find out if you're eligible.
 Reach out to the hospital before the medical service and explain your situation.
 If you don't qualify, the hospital may offer you a payment plan.